 Watch Now: Seitan – The Popular Wheat Meat

 Seitan has a savory taste, probably closest to bland chicken or a portobello mushroom.
 Seitan has a mild flavor on its own but can take on many more flavors from different recipes.
-It can be hot and spicy as in seitan "chicken wings" or savory in a succulent Indian or Thai Massaman curry.
+It can be hot and spicy as in seitan "chicken wings" or savory in a succulent Indian or Thai massaman curry.

 Prepared seitan can be found in the refrigerated section of most health food stores.
 It is usually in a tub similar to the way tofu is sold, or sometimes in sealed plastic inside a box.

 Seitan can be prepared by hand using either whole wheat flour (which is a very labor-intensive process) or vital wheat gluten (which is a much simpler process).
-It is made by rinsing away the starch in the wheat, leaving a high-protein gluten behind.
+It is made by rinsing away the starch in the wheat, leaving high-protein gluten behind.

 When you are eating out, seitan is quickly gaining popularity in vegetarian restaurants.
 You'll find it thinly sliced as a meat substitute on vegetarian sandwiches, turned into saucy and succulent wings or "ribs" and as a vegetarian pizza topping.
 Asian restaurants often use seitan as a vegetarian mock meat.